Where to buy, sell and exchange bitcoin and cryptocurrency to get the best rates.

 Exchanges typically have their own specific process of converting fiat currency to cryptocurrency and back, but the general process remains the same.
 We’ll use a fictitious exchange called LiteExch as an example.

-- Let’s say you have $100 to invest in Litecoin.
+- Let’s say you have $100 to purchase Litecoin.
 You’ve shopped around and chose LiteExch for your exchange.
-You like their interface, they carry Litecoin (LTC), they have low transaction fees and a lot of good reviews.
+You like their interface, they carry Litecoin (LTC), they have low fees and a lot of good reviews.

 - You find the Buy/Sell section on LiteExch’s website and you select “Buy” (because you’re buying Litecoin), choosing AUD as your source currency and LTC for the currency being purchased.

 - Next you enter $100 into the amount input field, enter your credit card details and click the “Next” button.

 - LiteExch now shows you the fees.
 LiteExch charges 1%, with a $1.50 minimum.
 Because you’re only buying $100 worth of LTC, 1% would come out to $1.00, so you will be charged the minimum of $1.50 instead.